 We get a rare look offstage right at the Peter Clark counterweight system in this ad that appeared in the June 2, 1922 issue of Southwest Builder and Contractor.

 An auditorium view was featured in this June 30, 1922 ad in Southwest Builder and Contractor.
 It's on Google Books.
 Thanks to Bob Foreman for finding the Peter Clark ads.
 Visit his site Vintage Theatre Catalogs for a wealth of historic tech data.
+Don't miss his article "The Legacy of Peter Clark" for an extensively researched history of the company and their installations.

 History: This was initially on a "Junior Orpheum" policy with 5 act vaudeville shows and films continuous throughout the day.
 It might have been called the Hill-8th St. Theatre.
 Martin Beck, general manager of the circuit, discussed his theatre naming philosophy in an article on page 29 of the April 9, 1920 issue of the L.A.
 Evening Express: